QuantumFusion-network/spec/docs/ADR/0016-hosting-choice.md

 - Create a table that defines these code change steps and think about the methods and artefacts (Alex Vyatkin, 2025-08-27)
 - Сonsider using Vercel, as it is planned to be used for the W3zard and the team has experience working with it (Andreea Eftene, 2025-08-29)

-Cloudflare Pages option:
+Cloudflare Workers option:
-- How is the build configured in Cloudflare Pages?
+- How is the build configured in Cloudflare Workers?
 For example, for GitHub Actions we write a YAML file in the Actions Workflow format